Giovanni Battista Locatelli (sculptor): Biography

 Locatelli was born in Verona on 17 November 1734.
-After working in Verona and Padua during his early career he was working in London from at least 1775 until 1796 when he returned to Italy.
+After working in Verona and Padua during his early career, he was working in London from at least 1775 until 1796, when he returned to Italy.
 There is some evidence to suggest he may have worked for a time in the late 1790s in Paris before ending his career in Milan under the patronage of Napoleon Bonaparte.
 English contemporaries often referred to him as John Baptist Locatelli – an Anglicization of his common Italian forenames.

 Career

 Early career

 He began his career in his native Italy and was a member of the Venetian Academy.
 Early examples of his work include several sculptures for the Villa Bettoni near his hometown of Verona.
 When he first arrived in London he was living at the Haymarket with fellow Italian immigrant Ananso Rossi, father of sculptor Charles Rossi who became a pupil of Locatelli Locatelli was occasionally employed in the workshop of Joseph Nollekens where he was supposedly mistaken for the master himself due to his 'superior manners' and his 'dashing mode of dressing in a fashionable coat and red morocco slippers'.

-During his time in England he received commissions from famous architect Robert Adam including a chimneypiece for Harewood House.
+During his time in England, he received commissions from the famous architect Robert Adam, including a chimneypiece for Harewood House.
 He also supplied a chimneypiece for the art critic William Locke at Norbury Park.
 One of his most notable works is the reclining plaster sculpture of Giovanna Baccelli, the Italian dancer and mistress to the Duke of Dorset.

 Despite his later conflicts with the Royal Academy, Locatelli was initially on good terms with that institution.
 He was gifted £50 when in financial trouble in 1780 and was then paid £64 in 1781 for another ornamented fireplace in Somerset House, headquarters of the Academy at the time.